What is Mesh WiFi and how does it work?

 How does Mesh WiFi work?

-Mesh WiFI might sound complex, but the process works in the following simple steps:
+Mesh WiFi might sound complex, but the process works in the following simple steps:

-1. Instead of one router, Mesh systems use several devices called nodes–these are like a powerline adapter, but for wireless connections and with much more power
+1. Instead of one router, Mesh systems use several devices called nodes–these are like a powerline adapter, but for wireless connections and with much more power.

-2. You attach one Mesh point to the router with an ethernet cable, acting as the main connection hub — all other points work wirelessly.
+2. You attach one Mesh point to the router with an Ethernet cable, acting as the main connection hub — all other points work wirelessly.

 3. The nodes then communicate with each other, creating a network "mesh" that covers your space with WiFi signal.